Alphabetical Listing

 PHOTOCOPYING TIP:

-long run.
-Rather than making copies onto standard 20# photocopy
+the long run.
+Rather than making copies onto standard 20#

-paper, spend just a little more and use 24# extra-white paper.
-You
+photocopy paper, spend just a little more and use 24#

-music library for later re-use.
-It also makes far better 2-sided
+later re-use.
+It also makes far better 2-sided copies that don't

-copies that don't bleed through, which are actually less expensive
+bleed through, which are actually less expensive than single